gramineproject/gramine/Documentation/devel/coding-style.rst

 #.
 Otherwise, whitespace should generally follow PEP8 instead of meson suggested
    style (i.e., no space inside parens, no space before ``:``).

 #.
+No changing (overwriting) variables in different :file:`meson.build` than it
+   was defined in.
+If you really need to do this, create a temporary variable in subdir and use it in the parent :file:`meson.build`.
+You can check ``libos_sources_arch`` in :file:`LibOS/shim/src/meson.build` for example usage of this pattern (appending arch-specific source files to a list).

+#.
 Variables named ``_prog`` refer to things obtained from ``find_program()``.
    Auxiliary commands should reside in ``Scripts/``, and the variable name is tied to the script name (see :file:`meson.build` there).
 The scripts should